“I need to sell my house NOW!! How can I sell my house quickly for cash?”

 - A possible solution for anyone that has been struggling to sell their property via the traditional means;

-- As mentioned, the trade off of using a quick house sale service is that you’ll have to accept a price that’s lower than the current market value (they typically offer between 75% – 90% of the market rate);
+- Of course, the trade off of using a quick house sale service is that you’ll have to accept a price that’s lower than the current market value (they typically offer between 75% – 90% of the market rate);

 - Some companies have been known to agree to buy a house for a price, but then reduce the price at the very last minute (also known as “gazumping”).
-It’s a nasty trick;
+That can be gut-wrenching;

 - Fee structures can be confusing and unclear, so home-sellers often end up paying more in fees than expected;